Abadrausar/Rubble-/other/Rubble Readme.txt

 Libs/DFHack/Command:
 	This addon is a modders resource for running DFHack commands from reactions.
-	Activating this addon adds a template that generates reaction product lines for autosyndrome boiling rocks (the boiling rocks in question are automatically defined).
+	Activating this addon adds a template that generates reaction product lines for autoSyndrome boiling rocks (the boiling rocks in question are automatically defined).
 	This addon also provides a script command for advanced usage.

 Libs/DFHack/Fluids: